pachterlab/kb_docs/docs/source/manuals/kallisto.rst

 --long  Run lr-kallisto for long-read sequence mapping.

---threshold  Threshold in lr-kallisto for rate of unmapped k-mers per read.
+--threshold=DOUBLE  Threshold in lr-kallisto for rate of unmapped k-mers per read (default: 0.8).

 --aa  Align to index generated from a FASTA-file containing amino acid sequences.